VangelisBV/vanmoof-battery-tool/README.md

-# A Python Script to Read the SX3 Batteries Registers
+# A Python Script to Read the SX3 Battery Registers

 This Python script scans for available serial ports, prompts the user to select a port, and then reads the Modbus registers from the VM battery, which is connected via a USB to UART bridge.
 The script transforms and renames the Modbus register values, and then displays the results.